Rehnyk/recipe-app/docs/domain-model-description.md

 ### User

 - **Attributes**: Includes standard user information along with `isAdmin` to distinguish between regular users and administrators.
-- **Justification**: An `isAdmin` flag is used for role-based access control within the app, which allows for differentiation of user privileges without needing a separate table.
+- **Justification**: An `isAdmin` flag is used for role-based access control within the index, which allows for differentiation of user privileges without needing a separate table.

 ### Recipe